zenml-io/zenml/docs/book/index.md

 # ZenML 101

 **ZenML** is an extensible, open-source MLOps framework to create production-ready machine learning pipelines.
-It has a simple, flexible syntax, is cloud and tooling agnostic, and has interfaces/abstractions that are catered towards ML workflows.
+Built for data scientists, it has a simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered towards ML workflows.

-At its core, **ZenML** pipelines execute ML-specific workflows from **sourcing data** to **splitting, preprocessing, training**, all the way to the **evaluation of results** and even **serving**.
-There are many built-in batteries as things progress in ML development.
-ZenML is not here to replace the great tools that solve the individual problems.
-Rather, it integrates natively with many popular ML tooling, and gives standard abstraction to write your workflows.
+At its core, **ZenML pipelines execute ML-specific workflows** from sourcing data to splitting, preprocessing, training, all the way to the evaluation of results and even serving.
+There are many built-in batteries to support common ML development tasks.
+ZenML is not here to replace the great tools that solve these individual problems.
+Rather, it **integrates natively with popular ML tooling** and gives standard abstraction to write your workflows.

 {% hint style="success" %}
 Read more about Why ZenML exists [here](why-zenml.md).